-B. Applicants will be required to provide proof of successful completion of an asbestos supervisor training course and examination approved by the department [of Commerce].
-Department of Commerce approval includes those courses granted [EPA USEPA] approval.

-C. Each application shall be signed by the applicant and shall include a certification by the applicant that within the past three years prior to the application date, his license or other authorization to perform asbestos abatement work has not been suspended or revoked by any jurisdiction, and that no enforcement action by any jurisdiction is pending against the applicant.

-D. In the event enforcement actions have been taken against the applicant, the following information will be required as the director may deny an applicant's request for a license based on prior enforcement actions which indicate that the abatement work might not be performed in a manner that would protect the public health, safety and welfare.

-1. A complete list of all prior enforcement actions, including any sanctions imposed on the applicant, by any jurisdiction or any state or federal court.

-2. A description of any asbestos abatement activities conducted by the applicant that were terminated prior to completion, including the circumstances of termination.

-E. All applications shall be completed according to the instructions provided with the application.
+- B. Applicants will be required to provide proof of successful completion of an asbestos supervisor training course and examination approved by the department [of Commerce].
+Department of Commerce approval includes those courses granted [EPA USEPA] approval. - C. Each application shall be signed by the applicant and shall include a certification by the applicant that within the past three years prior to the application date, his license or other authorization to perform asbestos abatement work has not been suspended or revoked by any jurisdiction, and that no enforcement action by any jurisdiction is pending against the applicant. - D. In the event enforcement actions have been taken against the applicant, the following information will be required as the director may deny an applicant's request for a license based on prior enforcement actions which indicate that the abatement work might not be performed in a manner that would protect the public health, safety and welfare. - 1.
+A complete list of all prior enforcement actions, including any sanctions imposed on the applicant, by any jurisdiction or any state or federal court. - 2.
+A description of any asbestos abatement activities conducted by the applicant that were terminated prior to completion, including the circumstances of termination. - 3.
+A copy of any reports compiled by an enforcement agency. - E. All applications shall be completed according to the instructions provided with the application.
 Incomplete applications will be returned to the applicant; however, fees received are not refundable.

-A. Each individual applying to the department [of Commerce] for licensing as an asbestos supervisor shall have the following qualifications:

-2. Applicants shall provide evidence of having met the educational requirements as set forth in these regulations preceding the date of the receipt of the application by the department [of Commerce].
+- A. Each individual applying to the department [ef Commerce] for licensing as an asbestos supervisor shall have the following qualifications: - 1.
+Applicants shall be at least 18 years of age. - 2.
+Applicants shall provide evidence of having met the educational requirements as set forth in these regulations preceding the date of the receipt of the application by the department [of Commerce].